Fundamentals Of Skincare You Need to Know

 “Youth is the gift of nature, but age is a work of art.”― Stanislaw Jerzy Lec

-The following routine is completed morning and evening.
+The following fundamentals of skincare routine is completed morning and evening.

 Washing removes dirt, excess oils, and environmental toxins.
 Washing begins the process of rehydrating the skin, and prepares the skin for all products that follow.